10 Highest Grossing A24 Movies Of All Time: Talk To Me To Hereditary

 Set in 17th-century New England, The Witch revolves around a Puritan family who is banished from their village and forced to live on the edge of a remote, dark forest.
 Shortly after establishing their new home, they begin to experience strange and terrifying occurrences, which they attribute to an evil witch living in the woods.
 As the family unravels due to fear and paranoia, the supernatural forces at play become increasingly menacing.

-The film is known for its eerie and atmospheric approach to horror and is praised for its period-accurate dialogue and historical accuracy.
-It explores religious extremism, isolation and its slow-burning tension and psychological elements have earned a dedicated fanbase in the horror genre.
+The film is known for its eerie and atmospheric approach to horror and is praised for its authentic dialogues (given the period it’s depicting) and historical accuracy.
+Exploring themes of religious extremism and isolation, the film’s slow-burning tension and psychological elements have earned a dedicated fanbase in the horror genre.

 IMDb rating: 7/10